-In September 2020, the Group signed a Note Purchase Agreement (the "NPA" with certain lenders, which included a compound annual interest rate of 5% with a maturity of 2 years.
-Such 2020 notes together with the 2018 and 2019 Amended & Restated NPA with similar conditions (compound annual interest rate of 5% with 2 years of maturity) are all the Notes debt issued by the Group.
+In September 2020, the Group signed a Note Purchase Agreement (the "NPA") with certain lenders, which included a compound annual interest rate of 5% with a maturity of 2 years.
+Such 2020 notes together with the 2018 NPA and 2019 Amended & Restated NPA with similar conditions (compound annual interest rate of 5% with 2 years of maturity) are all the Notes debt issued by the Group.

-Prior to the issuance of the Group's consolidated financial statements, the Group's management agreed with its notes' holders, to extend the maturity date of the 2018 and 2019 convertible notes with original due date in April and September 2021, respectively.
-The new maturity date for the 2018 and 2019 notes is now in April 2022.
-Considering the agreement to extend the maturity happened after year-end, the corresponding notes debt are presented as current as of year-end.
+In April 2021, the Group's management agreed with its note holders, to extend the maturity date of the 2018 and 2019 convertible notes with original due date in April and September 2021, respectively.
+The new maturity date for the 2018 and 2019 notes was agreed to be in April 2022.
+The Group recognized a gain on extinguishment of debt of \$318 thousand on the Consolidated Statement of Profit and Loss and Comprehensive Loss for the year ended December 31, 2021, related to the agreement.